rust-lang/reference/src/attributes/derive.md

 You can implement `derive` for your own traits through [procedural macros].

+## The `automatically_derived` attribute

+The *`automatically_derived` attribute* is automatically added to [implementations] created by the `derive` attribute for built-in traits.
+It has no direct effect, but it may be used by tools and diagnostic lints to detect these automatically generated implementations.

 [_MetaListPaths_]: ../attributes.md#meta-item-attribute-syntax
 [`Clone`]: ../../std/clone/trait.Clone.html
 [`PartialEq`]: ../../std/cmp/trait.PartialEq.html
 [`impl` item]: ../items/implementations.md
 [items]: ../items.md
 [derive macros]: ../procedural-macros.md#derive-macros
+[implementations]: ../items/implementations.md
+[items]: ../items.md
 [procedural macros]: ../procedural-macros.md#derive-macros